Ingthor06/S-T-E-M-Robotics/README.md

 A class project exploring **STEM** *(Science, Technology, Engineering, and Mathematics)* through robotics design.
 This repository features innovative ideas, problem-solving, and teamwork in creating functional robots.
 It combines coding, engineering, and creativity to showcase real-world applications of robotics in STEM fields.

 > [!NOTE]
-> This project is developed and designed by students in Tækniskólinn Iceland.
-This website is for educational purposes only.
+> This project is developed and designed by a student in Tækniskólinn Iceland.
+This project is for educational purposes only.

 # Project 1